| In Book I of the Aeneid, Aeneas is presented as a new kind

 witchcraft involved.
 Do you think that Virgil uses this to make us less sympathetic to

-places where it is mentioned and discuss them, explaining what you think Virgil meant by
+places where fate is mentioned and discuss each example, explaining what you think Virgil meant by

 "Fate."
-Do you think his concept of fate is like yours or different?
-How?
-Be
+Do you think his concept of fate is like the

-specific and support your ideas with examples from the Aeneid
+specific and support your ideas with plenty of examples from the Aeneid.

 degrading of his character?
 Do you think Virgil meant to include any negative traits?
 If